 In simple terms, meta-learning involves training algorithms on multiple tasks so they can recognize patterns in how learning occurs.
 When faced with a new task, the algorithm can apply previously learned strategies to adapt quickly.

-These algorithms are often used in areas such as artificial intelligence development, predictive analytics, deep learning research, and automated machine learning (AutoML).
+These algorithms are widely used in artificial intelligence development, predictive analytics, deep learning research, and automated machine learning (AutoML).

 | Meta-Learning Method | Description | Common Use Cases |